Saturday 6 April 2024

 The Trans-Syldavian War of 1938 starts......

 Of course, ever since then, Bordurian foreign policy as been to get Trans-Syldavia back, as it had given that most coveted of things, a route to the sea.
-When the attempt of Anschluss failed (covered in the Tintin book "King Ottokar's Sceptre" and Kûrvi-Tasch putsched Musstler out of power Borduria's aims were reduced to getting Trans-Syldavia back.
-Borduria has been "testing" the Syldavians by execrcsing" on teh borders and occasionally "accidently" going across it.
+When the attempt of Anschluss failed (covered in the Tintin book "King Ottokar's Sceptre" and Kûrvi-Tasch putsched Musstler out of power, Borduria's aims were reduced to getting Trans-Syldavia back.
+Borduria has been "testing" the Syldavians by "exercising" on the border and occasionally "accidently" going across it.

-News hitting the wires today, it looks like phony war may be over.......our correspondent in Klow travelling to Szohod yesterday, had just breakfasted at the Hotel XXXX in the Syldavian border town of Kustomzs and was travelling the to the nearby border post when Bordurian cavalry clattered past racing the other way.
-On nearing border the post he realised it was now a Bordurian operational HQ and started to take some photographs when Bordurian troops raced up and ut him in the cell at the border post, along with a the Syldavian borders staff and a few hapless civilians caught up in the day.
+But news hitting the wires today, it looks like phony war may be over.......our correspondent in Klow was travelling to Szohod yesterday, and had just breakfasted at the Hotel XXXX in the Syldavian border town of Kustomzs and was travelling the to the nearby border post when Bordurian cavalry clattered past racing the other way, into Syldavia.
+On nearing border the post he realised it was now a Bordurian operational HQ and started to take some photographs when Bordurian troops ran up and put him in the cell at the border post, along with a the Syldavian Borders Officials and a few hapless civilians caught up in the affray.

 Senior Bordurian Army staff at the border post near Kustomsz, as Bordurian armoured cars roll over into Syldavia

-Fortunately the Bordurians were too busy with invading to pay them much notice, and in all the chaos no one had checked if the Syldavian border guards had keys to the cell (they did) and - no one is quite sure how - teh guards and he made their escape while the Bordurian officers were at lunch, making their way back carefully across country and he saw some of the action unfold.
+Fortunately the Bordurians were too busy with invading to pay them much notice, and in all the chaos no one had checked if the Syldavian border guards had keys to the cell (they did) and - no one is quite sure how - the guards and he made their escape while the Bordurian officers were at lunch, making their way back carefully across country as the action unfolded.

 Sunday 7 May 2023